-Reciting tales has been a part of human history from the beginning of time.
+Reciting tales has been a part of human history since the beginning of time.
 It's believed that no culture has existed without its version of the storyteller.
-Such tale weavers have been called ashiks, bards, minstrels, vyasa, pingshu, dastangoi, kobzars, griots, maggids, and goliards.
+Tale weavers have been called ashiks, bards, minstrels, vyasa, pingshu, dastangoi, kobzars, griots, maggids, and goliards.

 The oldest profession on Earth may very well be storytelling.